f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-private-cloud-edge/KVM/kvm-deploy-demo-guide.rst

 Solution overview
 *******************

 In this article, we demonstrate deploying F5 XC services as a CE on Openstack with KVM as a hypervisor.
-We also deploy a dummy flight booking application designed to book flights and to access the application via F5 XC's Global Network.
+We also deploy a dummy flight booking application designed to book flights and try to access the application via F5 XC's Global Network.

 .. figure:: Assets/KVM_on-prem_new.jpeg